JAY-822005/saas-subscription-billing/README.md

 * Webhook Processing
 * Payment Gateway Ready

-The billing layer is intentionally designed separately from payment processors so gateways like Stripe, Razorpay, or PayPal can be swapped later more easily. ([Reddit][1])
+The billing layer is intentionally designed separately from payment processors so gateways like Stripe, Razorpay, or PayPal can be swapped later more easily.

+---

-## 5. Invoice Management
+## **5. Invoice Management**

 * Automatic Invoice Generation
 * Due Dates